usnistgov/FIPS201/_FIPS201/frontend.md

 : The card expiration date SHALL be printed on the card as depicted in
     [Figure 4-1](#fig-4-1).
 The card expiration date SHALL be in a YYYYMMMDD format whereby the MMM characters represent the three-letter month abbreviation as follows: JAN, FEB, MAR, APR, MAY, JUN, JUL, AUG, SEP, OCT, NOV, and DEC.
-The Zone 14F expiration date SHALL be printed in Arial 6&nbsp;to 9&nbsp;pt Bold.
+The Zone 14F expiration date SHALL be printed in Arial 6&nbsp;pt to 9&nbsp;pt Bold.

 Zone 15F: Color-Coding for Employee Affiliation
 : Color-coding SHALL be used for additional